ahmedbesbes/cartoonify/README.md

 If you want to run and deploy Cartoonify, here are some prerequisites first:

-- An AWS account (don't worry, deploying this app will cost you merely **anything**)
+- An AWS account (don't worry, deploying this app will cost you almost **nothing**)
 - A free acount on Netlify
 - Docker installed on your machine
 - node and npm (preferably the latest versions) installed on your machine
 - torch and torchvision to test CartoonGAN locally (optional)

-Good? you're now ready to go.
+All set? you're now ready to go.

 Please follow these four steps:

 # 1- Test CartoonGAN locally

+Some parts of the CartoonGan code as well as the pretrained models are borrowed from this [repo](https://github.com/Yijunmaverick/CartoonGAN-Test-Pytorch-Torch).
+A shout out to them for the great work!

-This is more of an exploratory step where you get to play with the pretrained models (**in inference only**) on some sample images.
+This is more of an exploratory step where you get to play with the pretrained models and try them (**so inference only**) on some sample images.

 If you're interested in the training procedure, have a look at the CartoonGAN [paper](https://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf)